Ireland '23 - Day 17 - Last Day in Dublin

 return to mdimage index

-The International Marathon lead to certain streets being closed, but not the ones we walked down as we made our way back to the Archeology Museum, starting at Grafton Street, an extension of Harcourt & the most popular shopping area in Dublin, just a few blocks from the hotel.
+The International Marathon lead to some streets being closed, but not the ones we walked down as we made our way back to the Archeology Museum, starting at Grafton Street, an extension of Harcourt & the most popular shopping area in Dublin, just a few blocks from the hotel.
 No vehicles are allowed on Grafton.

 note - you can enlarge any part of a picture by left-clicking in and then out again (with some exceptions).